 Justin graduated from Binghamton University with a B.S. in Financial Economics.

 Patrick brings more than ten years of legal experience to KCC.
 As Senior Executive Vice President of Class Action Services, he manages key client relationships and provides guidance throughout the settlement administration process.
 Patrick is responsible for the development and implementation of strategic initiatives that foster client engagement.

 Patrick began his legal career at Akin Gump Strauss Hauer & Feld LLP.
 He handled numerous litigation and bankruptcy matters including key engagements for Calpine Corporation, Tower Automotive, Hollywood Panorama and Tower Records.
 While at Akin Gump, he was a member of the firm's national pro bono committee.

 Patrick received his Juris Doctor from Loyola Law School where he was a member of the St. Thomas More Law Honor Society.
 He received his B.A. from the University of Southern California where he played on the men's varsity volleyball team on an athletic scholarship.

-Rob Jordan brings over 12 years of industry experience to his role as Distressed Analyst and Senior Director of Business Development to KCC Corporate Restructuring Services.
+Rob Jordan brings over 12 years of industry experience to his role as Distressed Analyst and Managing Director of Business Development to KCC Corporate Restructuring Services.
 Leveraging his corporate and legal experience, Rob manages key client relationships and furthers the strategic partnerships with distressed investment firms.

 Prior to KCC, he previously worked was a Senior Associate in the Business Finance & Restructuring group at Weil Gotshal & Manges LLP and, subsequently, as Senior Managing Director - Corporate Counsel at Third Avenue Management, a NY-based asset management platform with a strong legacy in long-equity value and distressed investing.